testedtim/new-cft-website/pages/code-of-conduct.md

   key: Code of Conduct
   order: 3
 ---
-This code may be summed up simply: Be Kind.
+This code may be summed up simply: be kind.
 However, since this does not always happen, we have elaborated on this principle below.

 ## What is this?